-We need multiple LGBTQIA+ community centers so that every LGBTQIA+ resident has convenient access to services, resources, guidance, and a chosen family.
+We have the nation’s third-largest LGBTQIA+ population (5.9%) – only San Francisco and Portland have more LGBTQIA+ people per capita.
+Multiple LGBTQIA+ community centers around the Austin area will make sure that every LGBTQIA+ resident has convenient access to services, resources, guidance, and a chosen family.

 LGBTQIA+ Community In YOUR Neighborhood